sidechained/TrainingTheBeagle/Tutorials/_toDiscussNextTime/power/power-banks.md

 Mobile power banks are an ideal way to power the Beaglebone Black, as:
 * they are widely available and cheap to buy
-* they use common high-capacity 18650 lithium-ion cells
+* they use common, high-capacity 18650 lithium-ion cells
-* they typically output 5V2A, which can power both the beaglebone and its USB port
-(as noted [here](TODO), this is not possible using a 3.7v li-on cell directly)
+* they typically output 5V 2A, which can power both the beaglebone and its USB port (essential for audio projects) (and as noted [here](TODO), this is not possible using a 3.7v li-on cell directly)
-* they double as a battery charger when combined with a USB wall adapter and a mobile phone cable
+* they double as battery chargers when combined with a USB wall adapter and a mobile phone cable
-* the three-cell power banks are compact and match well to the physical dimensions of the beaglebone
+* the three-cell power banks in particular are compact and well matched to the physical dimensions of the beaglebone (88.4 x 55.2 x 19mm)

 #### Power Bank Comparison

-With this in mind, I purchased four cheap power banks on Chinese commerce site Taobao, to compare and contrast them for use with the Beaglebone.
+In order to find the best match for the BeagleBone, I purchased four cheap power banks on Chinese commerce site Taobao and compared them, as follows:

 ![Powerbank Line Up Alongside Beaglebone](./images/IMG_20140608_165709.jpg "Powerbank Line Up Alongside Beaglebone")
 ![Powerbank Overview Inner](./images/IMG_20140608_151527.jpg "Powerbank Overview Inner")